 Correction Procedures

 The Financial Aid Office (OSFA) utilizes FAA Access or Banner to input correction data for submission and processing.
-Corrections are made electronically if needed on a daily basis and submitted to CPS online.
-The corrected data are processed by the CPS and an ISIR will be returned to the University within 24-72 hours.
+Corrections are made electronically, if needed, on a daily basis and submitted to CPS online.
+The CPS processes the corrected data, and an ISIR is returned to the university within 24-72 hours.
 The new ISIR contains a new official expected family contribution (EFC) number and confirmation of eligibility through computer matches with other agencies.
 The student file is then ready to be awarded.

 Special Circumstances

-Certain applicants financial may require special consideration due to an inability to secure the parent’s financial information.
-Others household circumstances such as a significant reduction or loss of income, or exorbitant medical expenses may warrant additional consideration.
+Certain applicant's financials may require special consideration due to an inability to secure the parent’s financial information.
+Other household circumstances, such as a significant reduction or loss of income or exorbitant medical expenses, may warrant additional consideration.
 The U.S. Department of Education has made certain allowances to assist students in completing the application process.
 You may contact the Office of Student Financial Assistance for assistance in understanding and assembling the documents required to submit your case for review.
-Families with a significant reduction in the income may submit the special circumstances form.
+Families with a significant reduction in income may submit the special circumstances form.
 Cases for special consideration generally require additional documentation.
-Once the documents are received by the Office of Student Financial Aid a determination will be made within 14 working days.
+Once the Office of Student Financial Aid receives the documents, a determination will be made within 14 working days.
 Students will be notified of the decision by letter within 14 working days of receiving the information.
 Beginning the process at the earliest possible point to allow for ample processing time is critical.

-If you would like to set up an appointment with a FA Counselor to discuss your case, please set up an appointment through the Jag Q Less app for your consultation.
+If you would like to set up an appointment with a Financial Aid Counselor to discuss your case, please set up an appointment through the Jag Q Less app for your consultation.

 Award Notifications

 Students who complete the verification process are mailed /emailed an award notification.
 If there are changes to the ISIR/SAR, the student will receive a revised award notification by mail /email.
-Campus based aid (Federal Work-Study) will be awarded on a first-come, first-serve basis except for FSEOG.
+Campus-based aid (Federal Work-Study) will be awarded on a first-come, first-served basis except for FSEOG.

 Overpayments

 The OSFA policies and procedures for verification are designed to eliminate the possibility of an overpayment from any fund.
-If however, an overpayment does occur, the aid is adjusted and the student is billed for the amount of the overpayment by the Comptroller's Office.
-A letter is sent to the student from OSFA informing them of the overpayment.
-A "Hold" will be placed on the student's account that may affect his/her ability to register for subsequent terms and receive academic transcripts.
+If, however, an overpayment does occur, the aid is adjusted, and the student is billed for the amount of the overpayment by the Comptroller's Office.
+A letter from OSFA is sent to the student informing them of the overpayment.
+A "Hold" will be placed on the student's account, which may affect his/her ability to register for subsequent terms and receive academic transcripts.
 The "hold" will remain on the account until the account has been cleared.

 Interim Disbursements